Kabul Visit another Step To Convey Pakistans Commitment For Afghan Peace: PM - UrduPoint

 Kabul Visit "another Step" To Convey Pakistan's Commitment For Afghan Peace: PM

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Nov, 2020 ) :Prime Minister Imran Khan Friday said that his maiden visit to Kabul on Thursday was "another step towards conveying Pakistan's commitment to peace in Afghanistan."
-On Twitter, the prime minister said he never believed in military solutions, rather always believed that peace in Afghanistan would be achieved through political dialogue.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Nov, 2020 ) :Prime Minister Imran Khan Friday said his maiden visit to Kabul on Thursday was "another step towards conveying Pakistan's commitment to peace in Afghanistan."
+On Twitter, he said he never believed in military solutions, rather always believed that peace in Afghanistan would be achieved through political dialogue.

 "After the Afghans, we have the greatest stake in this peace as it will allow for connectivity & trade, bringing prosperity to both Afghans & Pakistanis," he added.